Axel-Erfurt/Reaper_libSwell_Editor/README.md

 opens  the file with the specified path

+*backup file with timestamp will be created on opening the file*

 - color preview on selecting a row that contains a color
 - change the font with the FontSelector button
 - change integer values with the SpinBox buttons